apoirrier/CTFs-writeups/DarkCTF2020/Misc/QuickFix.md

 ## Solution

 First, we want to automatize the conversion from broken JPG to PNG.
-We de this with this Python function:
+We do this with this Python function:

 ```python
 def modify_file(filename):